pbhagav1/MS-Course-Rep/Information Retrieval/README.md

-This folder contains the assignments of the Information Retrieval course taken during Spring 2016
+# Information RetrievalThis folder contains the assignments of the Information Retrieval course taken during Spring 2016